sardisnetwork/docs/intro.md

-## Current Stage of Heco
+## Current Stage of Sardis
-In December 2020, the SardisChain, Sardisofficially launched its "Tinder" phase, which will focus on improving the on-chain infrastructure, including but not limited to:
+In December 2020, the Sardis Network, Sardisofficially launched its "Tinder" phase, which will focus on improving the on-chain infrastructure, including but not limited to:
 Oracles, Voting tools, Anchor Coins, DEX, Lending, Financial Management, Insurance, Synthetic Assets, Cross-Chain Solutions, Data Analysis, Smart Contract Innovation, etc.
-In October 2021,HECO has now entered the "Spark" phase, which focuses on improving developer and user experience and infrastructure.
+In October 2021,Sardis has now entered the "Spark" phase, which focuses on improving developer and user experience and infrastructure.

-## Support Plan of Heco
+## Support Plan of Sardis
 ### Financial Support
 - Sardiswill set up a special fund to invest, support and incentivize high-potential developers.
 - Sardiswill launch a variety of developer activities and competitions to discover and fund potential developers.